 The difference in the resulting responses to the two cases is going to be fairly subtle at first.
-Managers can often get employees to comply with their demands because they have the power to adversely affect these employees’ positions and daily work life.
-Compliance often means that managed employees will more or less accept the instruction whether they like it or not.
+Managers can often get workers to comply with their demands because they have the power to adversely affect these workers’ positions and daily work life.
+Compliance often means that managed workers will more or less accept the instruction whether they like it or not.
 They do this generally out of fear of being fired or ridiculed at the workplace, or of experiencing some other kind of discomfort or mistreatment.

-If the employees under this manager don’t mind doing what they are told, then the job may get done fairly well.
-Liking the task does not guarantee, though, that the employee assigned to do it is going to give it the best effort that he or she can.
+If the workers under this manager don’t mind doing what they are told, then the job may get done fairly well.
+Liking the task does not guarantee, though, that the worker assigned to do it is going to give it the best effort that he or she can.
 When someone grudgingly does a task, or semi-willingly does a task, one can anticipate even less stellar results.
-These employees are not likely to put any significant amount of energy into the job.
+These workers are not likely to put any significant amount of energy into the job.
 They may even make as little effort as possible to complete it, just enough to avoid getting into serious trouble.
-These employees will regularly test the limits of what they can get away with, and can get to the point where they have honed this down to an art.
-Employees who are unhappy about getting assignments from a manager will also take longer to get any task done, regardless of how sloppily they do it.
+These workers will regularly test the limits of what they can get away with, and can get to the point where they have honed this down to an art.
+Workers who are unhappy about getting assignments from a manager will also take longer to get any task done, regardless of how sloppily they do it.